-B.c.2: The percent of initial LOC determinations in which the criteria were applied correctly.
+Performance Measure: B.c.2: The percent of initial LOC determinations in which the criteria were applied correctly.
 Numerator: The number of initial LOC determinations in which the criteria were applied correctly.
-Denominator: The number of LOC determinations processed during the review period.
+Denominator: The number of LOC determinations processed during the review period. l. ct one) (Several options are listed in the on-line applic cation): Record reviews, on- site If 'Other' is selected ed, specify: Responsible Party for Frequency of data Sampling Approach data collection/generation: (check each that collection/generation applies)

-Record reviews, off-site

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group:
+(check each that (check each that

+applies) applies)

+☐ State Medicaid Agency 🗇 Weekly 🖾 100% Review

+I Operating Agency □ Monthly $\Box$ Less than 100%

+Review

+□ Sub-State Entity $\Box Quarterly$ $\Box$ Representative

+Sample; Confidence

+Interval =

+□Other $\Box$ Annually

+Specify:

+🗵 Continuously and $\Box$ Stratified:

+Ongoing Describe Group:

+□ Other

+Specify:

+$\Box$ Other Specify:

+Responsible Party for Frequency of data

+data aggregation and aggregation and

+analysis analysis:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+(check each that (check each that

+applies applies

-State Medicaid Agency Weekly
+☐ State Medicaid Agency □ Weekly

-Operating Agency Monthly
+I Operating Agency $\Box$ Monthly

-Sub-State Entity Quarterly
+□ Sub-State Entity 🖾 Quarterly

+$\Box O ther$ 🖾 Annually

-Other Specify: Annually
+Specify:

-Continuously and Ongoing
+$\Box$ Continuously and

+Ongoing

+□Other

-Other Specify:
+Specify:

-ii.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.
+ii If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

-In addition to the internal reviews of 100% of the Level of Care assessment forms, DMMA also reviews a sample of the forms in preparation for the quarterly meetings with DDDS at which any issues with the assessments can be discussed.
+In addition to the internal DDDS reviews of 100% of the Level of Care assessment forms, DMMA also reviews a sample of the forms in preparation for the quarterly meetings with DDDS at which any issues with the assessments can be discussed.